ml1608/TDS-Project1/README.md

-# TDS-Project1
+# GitHub Users in Delhi

-# GitHub Users and Repositories in Sydney
+This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.

-- This project scrapes GitHub users from Sydney with over 100 followers and their repositories.
+## Files

-- The analysis reveals trends in user engagement and repository activity among Sydney developers.
+1. `users.csv`: Contains information about 422 GitHub users in Delhi with over 100 followers
-- Developers are encouraged to actively engage with their repositories to attract more followers and job opportunities.
+2. `repositories.csv`: Contains information about 29760 public repositories from these users

-## Data Analysis
+3. `gitscrap.py`: Python script used to collect this data

-The dataset provides insights into user profiles and repository statistics, highlighting the importance of active contributions.
+## Data Collection

-## Interesting Findings
+- Data collected using GitHub API
-Many active users have a significant number of public repositories, which correlates with higher follower counts.
+- Date of collection: 2024-10-23

-## Recommendations
+- Only included users with 100+ followers
-Developers should focus on maintaining and contributing to their repositories to enhance their visibility and engagement within the community.
+- Up to 500 most recently pushed repositories per user